Hiroki Sakai: Hannover 96

 Ahead of the 2015–16 season, Sakai was linked with a move away from Hannover 96, as clubs like Napoli and other clubs among interested.
 Eventually, he stayed at the club throughout the summer transfer window.
 At the start of the season, Sakai continued to regain his first team place in the right–back position.
 This lasted until mid-September when he suffered a strain on his thigh and missed out two matches.
-It wasn't until on 18 October 2015 when he returned from injury, coming on as a second–half substitute, in a 1–0 win over 1.
+It wasn't until on 18 October 2015 when Sakai returned from injury, coming on as a second–half substitute, in a 1–0 win over 1.
 FC Köln.
 Sakai was then sidelined again between late–November and early–December when he suffered injuries for the second time this season.
 Since returning from injuries, Sakai regained back his first team place in the right–back position.
 He then scored his first goal of the season on 23 April 2016, in a 2–2 draw against FC Ingolstadt 04.
 However, the draw resulted the club being relegated to 2.
 Bundesliga after a 14-year stay in Bundesliga.
 Shortly after, Sakai missed the rest of the season with a muscle injury.
 At the end of the 2015–16 season, he went on to make 28 appearances and scoring once in all competitions.

 Following Hannover 96's relegation, Sakai expressed his desire to leave the club.